 My Friendship Lesson

-Here is a link that will take you to the friendship lesson that I have spoken about in a prior post.
+This is the friendship lesson that I have spoken about in a prior post.
 I have had so many requests for it, I decided to quit sending it individually and now I have posted it on dropbox.
-Click on the link and it will take you to the lesson.
-I hope it helps you.
+I hope it helps you with your Young Women.

 I find it interesting about all Young women, and mind you, I was once one of them.
 They need this kind of a lesson and need it during the YW years.
 Young Men probably would never have need for this kind of a lesson, but girls... yes they do.
 It was a very well received lesson and I think it should be taught every year or at least each year new girls move in, or are old enough for the Young Women program.